 For detailed installation instructions, see the documentation.

-INDRA currently supports Python 3.5+.
+INDRA currently supports Python 3.6+.
 The last release of INDRA compatible with Python 2.7 is 1.10, and the last release fully compatible with Python 3.5 is 1.17.

 The preferred way to install INDRA is by pointing pip to the source repository as

 Releases of INDRA are also available on PyPI, you can install the latest release as

 However, releases will usually be behind the latest code available in this repository.

 INDRA depends on a few standard Python packages.
 These packages are installed by pip during setup.
 For certain modules and use cases, other "extra" dependencies may be needed, which are described in detail in the documentation.

 A REST API for INDRA is available at http://api.indra.bio:8000.
 Note that the REST API is ideal for prototyping and for building light-weight web apps, but should not be used for large reading and assembly workflows.